chaos-polymtl/lethe/doc/source/examples/rpt/particle-fem-reconstruction/particle-fem-reconstruction.rst

     rpt_l2_projection_3d rpt-fem-reconstruction.prm

-This step using L2 projection technique smooth the noise of the Monte Carlo method and calculates the photon counts at the nodes.
+This step uses the L2 projection technique to smooth the noise of the Monte Carlo method and calculates the photon counts at the nodes.
 After this part is done, the program generates the file of nodal counts from each detector as such : ``temp_nodal_counts_detector00.counts``.
-Next step would be Launching the position reconstruction by:
+The next step is to launch the position reconstruction as follows:

 .. code-block:: text